 Want to move fast?
 Jump to the right section below.

 So, the workout itself is reasonably basic.
 It may take a while to perfect, but you’ll immediately see the benefits it has to offer.
 Even if you can’t manage to finish the workout, your progress will build up quickly, so don’t give up or feel bad.

 The good news is this; it will take you under 15 minutes in total.
 That makes it one of the most efficient cardio workouts we have to offer while still training the lower leg muscles!
 (Just make sure you take 30 seconds breaks between exercises).

 To get started, we’ll go with the skipping classic, which is standard skipping.
 It allows you to get to grips with the motion and be able to work at your own speed.
 It’s also more than likely something you’re already able to do, so it’s a great way to ease you into the workout and get the blood pumping!

 The standard skip is essentially just jumping the rope with both feet simultaneously, rather than doing anything extra with the rope or having to use single-leg jumps in any pattern.
 Skip as much as you can for 60 seconds.

 Single-Leg Skipping (1 minute)

 The single-leg jump is pretty self-explanatory.
 It’s basically just the standard jump but on one leg.
 You won’t be able to match the speed of the standard skip, but you’ll see the benefit regardless.
-On top of that, you'll be using more muscles to balance yourself, and have to generate more power form each leg doing twice the work.
-It's quite a win-win.
+On top of that, you’ll be using more muscles to balance yourself and have to generate more power from each leg doing twice the work.
+It’s quite a win-win.